AledPeart/Aled-Garfield-Photography/README.md

 ## User Expreience

-Here I will address to aims and goals of the website from both the perspectives of the users and of the business owner.
+Here I will address the aims and goals of the website from both the perspectives of the users and of the business owner.
 I will also

 ### User objectives